chrisbirdsall/chrisbirdsall_com/content/author/admin/_index.md

 #   link = "files/cv.pdf"

 +++

-[I'm rebuildin my website, so please excuse its incompleteness (02-25-2019)] I am an assistant professor of public administration in the School of Public Service at Boise State University.
-My research focuses on public management and higher education.
+I am an assistant professor of public administration in the School of Public Service at Boise State University.
+My research focuses on public management and higher education.  <br> <br>
+[I'm rebuilding my website, so please excuse its incompleteness (02-25-2019)]